I’m going to take a small departure from my usual PC-centric discussions, and talk for a moment about using your smartphone.

 Install the Dropbox app

-Go to the Google Play store on your mobile device, and search for Dropbox.
+Go to the Google Play store or the Apple App store on your mobile device and search for Dropbox.

 Enable auto-upload

-This is why we’re here.
-Turn on “Include videos” if you like (as I did), and then tap on Turn on Camera Upload.
+This is why we're here.
+Turn on "Include videos" if you like, and then tap on Back up my photos.

 Dropbox will begin uploading and backing up the photos you’ve already taken.
 From now on, however, photos you take will be uploaded almost immediately.